gost-dom/browser/docs/Getting-started.md

 console.log(a.href) // Logs https://example.com
 ```

-Normally, setting an IDL attribute updates the corresponding data attribute.
+Normally, setting an IDL attribute updates the corresponding content attribute.
 But
 other behaviour can be attaced.

 E.g., the link has IDL attributes for the different URL components, and
-assigning a new value to them will update the href data attribute.
+assigning a new value to them will update the href content attribute.

 ```javascript
 a.patnhame = "/idl-attributes"